|

 Arts & Sushi - Cabo has some of the most unique and interesting venues for dining out, and one of my favorites is Arts & Sushi located alongside the marina boat ramp, behind Liverpool, at the Plaza Bonita Mall.
 Here you can enjoy fresh sushi so fresh it was probably caught off Cabo just hours before.
 August 2008 - By David Mandich

-Baan Thai Restaurant - Is housed in a low-ceiling, century-old building in the art district.
+Baan Thai Restaurant - San Jose del Cabo - Is housed in a low-ceiling, century-old building in the art district.
 There is a small bar; an inside split dining room with air conditioning, a show kitchen and a secluded tropical-like patio in the back.
 Award winning Chef Carl Marts is the man behind the success of Baan Thai Restaurant in San Jose del Cabo.
-Chef Marts can do justice to most types of cuisine - Los Cabos Guide - Restaurant and Dining Review - January 10, 2007 - by Bradley Fraser.
+Chef Marts can do justice to most types of cuisine.

-Baja Cantina Beach Grill - The one-year new Baja Cantina Beach Grill restaurant, located on Médano Beach offers elegant ambience, a sophisticated menu and, fine dining in harmony with Baja’s beautiful sea, beach, sun and moon.
+Baja Cantina Beach Restaurant - The one-year new Baja Cantina Beach Grill restaurant, located on Médano Beach offers elegant ambience, a sophisticated menu and, fine dining in harmony with Baja’s beautiful sea, beach, sun and moon.
 In the daylight, Médano Beach is filled with 20-somethings enjoying Spring Break - year around.
 August 2008 - By David Mandich

 Billygan's Island Restaurant and Beach Club - This two-level restaurant-bar, where the casually (bikini) attired crowd spills out into the toes-in-the-sand terrace, offers a varied menu with something for every taste.
 Among continental, Mexican, and seafood specialties, you’ll find delicious ceviches, quesadillas, nachos, onion rings or chicken fingers to have as a late-morning snack or to go with your two-for-one margaritas in the late afternoon.
 Los Cabos Guide - Restaurant and Dining Review - November 2006 - by Anna Urbanik.